Topological transport of deconfined hedgehogs in magnets

 \underline{\sectionn{Nonlocal spin drag.}}|We are now ready to study the transport of hedgehogs in the geometry depicted in Fig.~\ref{fig1}.
-To this end, we operate the system in the high-temperature regime, such that hedgehogs become mobile, rendering a finite effective hedgehog conductivity $\sigma$.
+To this end, we operate the system in the paramagnetic phase, such that hedgehogs become mobile, rendering a finite effective hedgehog conductivity $\sigma$.
 We employ an Ohmic constitutive relation $j_x=-\sigma \partial_x \mu$ within the magnet.
-At the left boundary, the chemical potential for hedgehogs is raised by $\bar{\mu}_L$, using an electric current in the metal lead.
+At the left boundary, using an electric current, the chemical potential for hedgehogs is raised by $\bar{\mu}_L$.
 At the right terminal, which serves as the ground, the natural chemical potential vanishes, as hedgehogs can freely go in and out through the right boundary.
+The hedgehog flow in $y$ and $z$ directions are nonvanishing in general~\cite{sm}.
+Here we assume translational invariance along these two directions and focus on dynamics in $x$ direction.
 By invoking the reaction-rate theory \cite{reactionrate}, we obtain the hedgehog inflow and outflow at the left and right boundaries: \( j^{L}_x=2\gamma_{L}(\bar{\mu}_{L}-\mu_{L})/k_BT,\,\,\, j^{R}_x=2\gamma_{R}\mu_{R}/k_BT, \) in linear response.
 Here, $\mu_{L,R}\equiv \mu(x=0,L)$ is the chemical potential at two ends of the magnet, where $L$ is its length along the $x$ direction. $\gamma_{L,R}\sim \nu_{L,R}e^{-E_0/k_BT}$ is the equilibrium injection rate of hedgehogs at the respective boundaries, in terms of the attempt frequencies $\nu_{L,R}$ and an effective energy barrier $E_0$ governed by the core energy.
-Continuity of the hedgehog flux establishes a steady-state current \( j_x= \frac{\hbar \mathcal{J} \lambda \zeta /2e}{L/\sigma+k_BT/\gamma}, \) where we have assumed $\gamma_L=\gamma_R=\gamma$ for simplicity. $L/\sigma$ is the bulk impedance which scales linearly with the size of the system.
-The hedgehog conductivity $\sigma$ is highly tunable via temperature, from a confined state with $\sigma \rightarrow 0$ at low temperatures to a state with high mobility at high temperatures. $k_BT/\gamma$ is the boundary impedance, which is negligible in the thermodynamic limit.
-Physically, the above process is analogous to lifting one end of a water pipe (see Fig.~\ref{fig1}), which leads to a natural water flow towards the other end.
+Continuity of the hedgehog flux establishes a steady-state current \( j_x= \frac{\hbar \mathcal{J} \zeta /2es\Gamma}{L/\sigma+k_BT/\gamma}, \) where we took $\gamma_L=\gamma_R=\gamma$ for simplicity. $k_BT/\gamma$ is the boundary impedance. $L/\sigma$ is the bulk impedance, scaling linearly with the system size, which dominates in the thermodynamic limit $L\rightarrow \infty$.
+This is similar to the ordinary Ohmic impedance for a conserved electric current.
+The hedgehog conductivity $\sigma=\rho_0D/k_BT$ is highly tunable via temperature~\cite{sm}, where $\rho_0$ and $D$ are the background hedgehog density and the diffusion constant, respectively.
+In the paramagnetic phase ($T\gtrsim J/k_B$ with $J$ being the exchange energy), let us consider the limiting case where the order parameter varies on the atomic scale.
+Here, we estimate $\rho_0\sim 1/a^3$ and $D\sim Ja^2/\hbar$, with $a$ being the lattice spacing.
+This yields the optimal conductivity $\sigma\sim 1/a\hbar$ in the paramagnetic phase, while $\rho_0\propto e^{-E_0/k_BT}$ and thus $\sigma$ is exponentially small in the ordered phase.